webmasterar/libFLASM/README.md

  * @param m The length of x
  * @param factor_length The length of a factor (needle)
  * @param max_error The maximum distance between the factor and a position in t to report
+ * @param return_all Return all matches or just the first best one
  * @return The discovered positions are returned in a set that can be iterated over */
-ResultTupleSet flasm_ed ( unsigned char * t, unsigned int n, unsigned char * x, unsigned int m, unsigned int factor_length, unsigned int max_error );
+ResultTupleSet flasm_ed ( unsigned char * t, unsigned int n, unsigned char * x, unsigned int m, unsigned int factor_length, unsigned int max_error, bool return_all );

 /**
  * This is the libFLASM Hamming distance function.